List of violent incidents involving Andrew Jackson: Physical violence of Andrew Jackson

 According to historian J. M. Opal, "[Jackson's] willingness to kill, assault, or threaten people was a constant theme in his adult life and a central component of the reputation he cultivated."
 One writer who investigated Jackson's brief residence circa 1788–89 in what is now East Tennessee reported, "He was recognized from the first as a man who 'would fight at the drop of a hat, and drop the hat himself.'"
 Donald B. Cole wrote that Jackson's "violent personality emerged early and dominated his life."
 Per biographer Robert V. Remini, Jackson had a "vicious temper that frequently exploded into ugly language and acts," and such a temper tantrum, "so furious and startlingly sudden, intimidated his victims by its abruptness and its noisiness."
 Horse trainer and Congressman Baylie Peyton wrote that "nobody ever 'jawed back' at Old Hickory when he was in one of his ways."

-One historian wrote of his pre-war years, "By his mingled tact and daring he soon became a power in the sparsely settled community.
-His temper was nothing less than volcanic.
+One historian wrote of his pre-war years, "His temper was nothing less than volcanic.
 His oaths were varied, numerous, and highly effective.
 Yet after he reached middle life both were less frequently in evidence, and except upon extraordinary occasions were more moderate than in youth."
-A Methodist chaplain—who correctly intuited Jackson's inability to live in egalitarian humility, or to admit to any fault whatsoever—wrote in his journal of the Natchez Expedition, "I find the Gen. cannot bare[sic] much opposition.
+A Methodist chaplain wrote in his journal of the Natchez Expedition, "I find the Gen. cannot bare[sic] much opposition.
 He is a good General but a very incorrect divine."
-In 1820 after British subjects in Upper Canada destroyed a wax effigy of Jackson to protest the executions of Ambrister and Arbuthnot, a wag reportedly commented, "It was well Old Hickory did not appear in the heat of the action or he would have made you know the difference between the man of whacks, and the man of wax."
+In 1820, after British subjects in Upper Canada destroyed a wax effigy of Jackson to protest the executions of Ambrister and Arbuthnot, a wag reportedly commented, "It was well Old Hickory did not appear in the heat of the action or he would have made you know the difference between the man of whacks, and the man of wax."